Ryan110700001/NTUST-intern/paper review for AI ran.md

 This section analyzes the deployment constraints and computational resources for AI models in mobile network nodes.
-We evaluate the deployment conditions and resource allocation strategies for AI models based on the varying requirements of different network nodes, including latency tolerance, bandwidth constraints, types of data collection, and inference cycles to enhance the feasibility assessment.
+We evaluate the deployment conditions and resource allocation strategies for AI models based on the varying requirements of different network nodes, including latency tolerance, bandwidth constraints, types of data collection, and inference cycles to enhance the feasibility assessment.
 A. Deployment constraints for AI models in mobile network nodes